Forest for the Trees

 There were two key features I focused on as part of my thesis work: a fully illustrated and animated title sequence, and a parallax web framework within which to house the project.
 The title sequence is embedded above, with a few stills from the film included below.

 Top row: Stills images from the title sequence I illustrated and animated.
+More illustrations are available on Behance.

 Bottom row: Screengrabs from the Forest for the Trees website.
+More screengrabs are available on Behance.

 I am extremely pleased with how the panels of the parallax website turned out, but unfortunately the script that I chose back in 2013 is no longer supported by most mobile browsers and I am in the process of completely rebuilding that functionality of the website.